Simonnn16/Voice-Reminder-For-Elderly-People/README.md

 # Voice-Reminder-For-Elderly-People
-Voice Reminder For Elderly People  This voice reminder is aimed at elderly people to let them create their reminders easily.
+This voice reminder is aimed at elderly people to let them create their reminders easily.
 The elderly people can speak out the title of reminder, then the voice reminder can convert the speech into text and store as the title of reminder.
 They also can record their voices to the voice reminder and it plays the voices when the time is up.

 Features:
 - add reminder